 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was above average for its satisfaction scores on consultations with GPs and nurses.
+The practice was in line or below average for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 93% said the GP was good at listening to them compared to the CCG average of 87% and national average of 89% - 91% said the GP gave them enough time compared to the CCG average of 87% and national average of 87% - 95% said they had confidence and trust in the last GP they saw compared to the CCG average of 96% and national average of 95% - 90% said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 84% and national average of 85% - 95% said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 90% and national average of 91%
+- 83% said the GP was good at listening to them compared to the CCG average of 89% and national average of 88%. - 84% said the GP gave them enough time (CCG average 86%, national average 86%). - 96% said they had confidence and trust in the last GP they saw (CCG average 96%, national average 95%). - 85% said the last GP they spoke to was good at treating them with care and concern (national average 85%).

-• 94% said they found the receptionists at the practice helpful compared to the CCG average of 89% and national average of 87%.
+- 85% said the last nurse they spoke to was good at treating them with care and concern (national average 90%). - 89% said they found the receptionists at the practice helpful (CCG average 85%, national average 86%).